yegor256/blog/_posts/2016/jul/2016-07-14-who-is-object.md

 "consists", "has", etc.).
 They all think that an object is a _box with data_.
 And this perspective is exactly what I'm strongly against.

+{% quote They all think that an object is a box with data -- this perspective is exactly what I'm strongly against %}

 If we look at how C++ or Java are implemented, such a definition of an object will sound _technically_ correct.
 Indeed, for each object, Java Virtual Machine allocates a few bytes in memory in order to store object